RejaurRahman/blog-camp/README.md

 ## Setup Sanity initialization

-Create _'.env.local'_ in the root of the repository
+Create _".env.local"_ in the root of the repository

 You will need to add the following code: